deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

     * `Pipeline processors <../tutorials/tutorials.pipeline.2_pre_and_post_processors.html>`_

 Processing user requests and extracting additional parameters is a crucial part of building a conversational bot.
-DFF allows you to define how user requests will be processed to extract additional parameters.
+Chatsky allows you to define how user requests will be processed to extract additional parameters.
 This is done by passing callbacks to a special ``PROCESSING`` fields in a Node dict.

 * User input can be altered with ``PRE_RESPONSE_PROCESSING`` and will happen **before** response generation.
 See `tutorial on pre-response processing`_.